learn-with-me/recipes/src/drinks/smoothies/index.md

+---
+tags:
+  - drink
+  - smoothie
+---

 # Smoothies

 You can have million combinations that won't taste bad as a smoothie while keeping it healthy.

 Here are some basics to keep in mind:

 * I personally own a Vitamix.
-It is an expensive machine, so if you are under budget, try atleast going with a 1000+ watt machine.
-Nutri-bullet is a very good alternative.
+It is an expensive machine, so if you are under budget, try at least going with a 1000+ watt machine.
+Nutribullet is a very good alternative.
 * Usually I freeze my fruits and vegetables for two reasons:
     * No need to use ice in smoothie.
 Frozen ingredients are usually good enough.
     * Prolonged life